tmobile/magtape/docs/policies.md

 Read more about hostPath in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath)

+## Privileged Pod Security Context (Check ID: MT2001)

+This policy checks for the existence of a Privileged Pod Security Context within the workload configuration and will deny the workload if detected.

+Pods can enable privileged mode, using the privileged flag on the SecurityContext of the container spec.
+This configuration allows for many unintended security related vulnerabilities and should therefore be disallowed on clusters.
+This is a pretty basic check, and there are certainly more ways to abuse a pods security context, but this should provide a base to start from to build a more advanced policy.

+Read more about Privileged Pods in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/#privileged-mode-for-pod-containers)

-## Node Port Range (Check ID: MT2005)
+## Node Port Range (Check ID: MT2002)

 This policy enforces that a nodePort configured in a Service falls within the nodePort range that is defined in the corresponding namespace annotation.

-NodePorts are used as a way to expose a Service to an external IP.
-This policy aims to remove the possibility that two Services are configured to identical nodePorts.
+NodePorts are used as a way to expose a Service external to a cluster.
+Since NodePorts are a finite resource, this policy aims to control NodePort usage via an allow list model using an annotation on a Namespace to designate the allowable NodePort values/range.

 The configuration should follow these recommended rules: